ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The first line is the shebang `#!/bin/bash`.
 - The second line appends /action to PATH using `export`.
 - Must use `source` to update the current shell's PATH.

+# 3-paths

+This script counts the number of directories in the PATH environment variable.

+## Description

+It splits PATH on the colon `:` character, converts it to multiple lines, then counts all non-empty lines.
+Empty entries (e.g., "::") are ignored.

+## Usage

+1. Make the script executable: chmod +x 3-paths

+2. Source or run the script:
+. ./3-paths

+3. Example output:
+11

+4. Example with extra empty entries:
+PATH=/home/julien/bin:/home/julien/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:::::/hello
+. ./3-paths
+12

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line counts directories using `tr` and `grep -c`.
+- Must be sourced or executed in the shell to see the PATH.